Kabob Koobideh (Persian Ground Beef Kabobs)

-Authentic Kabob Koobideh is a Persian dish of highly seasoned ground meat on skewers that’s often served as a street food in Iran.
-My version of these kabobs are delicious and easy to make on a grill at home, and this is also one of my favorites to order in a restaurant.
+Kabob Koobideh is a Persian dish of seasoned ground beef on skewers that’s often found as a street food in Iran.
+My version of these Persian ground beef kabobs are delicious and easy to make on a grill at home.

 PIN Kabob Koobideh to make it at home!